zhiliang-lin/academic-lin/content/home/about.md

 # Biography

 My name is Zhiliang Lin (林志良 :sound: ​[listen](http://www.zhilianglin.com/files/zhiliang-lin.ogg)).
 I am a Teaching Assistant at Nanfang College of Sun Yat-sen University.
-Before that, I worked as Research Assistant with [Guangchao Charles Feng](https://scholar.google.com/citations?user=zoqsgEsAAAAJ&hl) at Shenzhen University where I practiced my data analysis skills a lot.
+Before that, I worked as Research Assistant with [Guangchao Charles Feng](https://scholar.google.com/citations?user=zoqsgEsAAAAJ&hl) at Shenzhen University.
 I got my master degree and bachelor degree from Jinan University (Guangzhou) and Southwestern University of Finance and Economics respectively.

 I am interested in using quantitative methods to study human communication phenomena.
 I have experience in several academic projects and have (co)authored several English and Chinese papers.
 I have a passion for utilizing various tools to boost my research, such as Shell, R, Python, Ucinet, CiteSpace and etc.